Service Credit Union

-Service Federal Credit Union (Service Credit Union) is the largest credit union in New Hampshire, and is chartered and regulated by the National Credit Union Administration (NCUA).
-As of Q4 2023, Service Credit Union has over $5.4 billion USD in assets, and more than 354,000 members worldwide.
+Service Federal Credit Union (Service Credit Union) is the largest credit union in New England, and is chartered and regulated by the National Credit Union Administration (NCUA).
+As of Q4 2023, Service Credit Union has over US$5.4 billion in assets, and more than 354,000 members worldwide.
 Service Credit Union operates 38 branches in New Hampshire, Massachusetts, and North Dakota; and 14 branches serving American military personnel stationed in Germany.

 Service Credit Union offers deposit accounts, including checking, savings, and money market; and lending products, including auto loans and credit cards.

 History

 Service Credit Union was founded in 1957 as Portsmouth Air Force Base Credit Union.
 The credit union opened its doors to serve airmen and their families at Pease Air National Guard Base.

 Membership

 Service Credit Union's field of membership includes: